Characteristic oscillations in frequency-resolved heat dissipation of linear time-delayed Langevin systems: Approach from the violation of the fluctuation-response relation: Linear systems with a single delay time

 \section{Linear systems with a single delay time}

 In this section, we focus on a simple yet insightful class of time-delayed systems described by the following overdamped Langevin equation:

 where $a$ is the strength of a linear force without time delay, $b$ is the strength of a linear time-delayed force, and $\tau$ denotes a single constant delay time ($\tau>0$).
+We assume that the other parameters share the same meaning as in Eq.~\eqref{gen_eq}.
 The analytical solution to Eq.~\eqref{par_eq} has been provided by K{\"u}chler and Mensch~\cite{kuchler1992}, which reads

-where $x_0$ is the \textit{fundamental solution}, generally defined as the solution to the time-delayed equation with the following conditions:
+where $x_0$ is the fundamental solution, generally defined as the solution to the deterministic version of Eq.~\eqref{par_eq} satisfying the following conditions:

 For the linear dynamics with single delay [Eq.~\eqref{par_eq}], $x_0(t)$ reads~\cite{kuchler1992}

 Notice that the first two terms of Eq.~\eqref{formal_sol} are history-dependent deterministic functions in general, while the last term corresponds to a history-independent function with a Gaussian distribution.